Taking Macy’s iHeartRadio Rising Star Contest to New Social Heights (Case Study)September 14, 2017

 For six years, iHeartRadio and Macy’s have been working together to find emerging music stars.
 Through their annual Macy’s iHeartRadio Rising Star contest, they’ve reached millions of music lovers online and received their votes for the next big star.
 Past contests have headlined artists like Los 5 and the late Christina Grimmie, granting them exposure on radio stations across the country.

-This year, Macy’s and iHeart chose Zoomph to be a part of the collaboration.
+For the 2017 Rising Star competition, Macy’s and iHeart chose Zoomph to be a part of the collaboration.
 They needed a way to amplify the tie between music and fashion while growing the overall success of their competition, especially on social media.

 Macy’s and iHeart challenged us with increasing user engagement on social media and creating “shoppable moments” that could elevate Macy’s as a fashion authority.

 We developed a social voting site that leveraged contestants as fashion influencers and let users “shop the look.”
 The site, which spotlighted all 10 nominees in this year’s competition, let users click on an artist’s outfit and instantly purchase clothes from Macy’s.

 To create a frictionless user experience, our team made sure that the site directed users to the right Macy’s pages, was mobile responsive, and integrated multimedia, like video, so that visitors could learn more about each artist without having to leave the site.